koutakou/NymQuest/docs/guides/user_guide.md

 ### Status Panel
 - Shows your current health
+- Displays your current level and experience points
 - Displays your position coordinates
 - Indicates your connection status and privacy level